hiqdev/yii2-hiart/README.md

 ## Acknowledgments

-- This project beginned as fork from [Yii2 Elasticsearch](https://github.com/yiisoft/yii2-elasticsearch).
+- This project was started as fork from [Yii2 Elasticsearch](https://github.com/yiisoft/yii2-elasticsearch).